This post has been updated with new content.

-After you have the post ID, you’ll use this to boost this same post across other ad sets–so that all the social proof is built up together.
+With the post ID, you can once again boost the same post across other ad sets–and keep all of your social proof together.

 The next step is to click into your ad set.
 When you’re at the ad level, you want to click “Create Ad” as shown earlier.
 This time, you’ll select “Use Existing Post” instead of “Create New Ad”.

-When you’re on the screen for using your existing post, all you want to do is go down to the “Creative” section, enter the post ID you grabbed earlier and post it in there.
+When you’re on the “Use Existing Post” screen, all you have to do is go to the “Creative” section and enter the post ID there.

-Once you enter the post ID and submit, the ad will load along with all of the social proof.
+Once you enter the post ID and submit, the ad will load, along with all of your social proof.

 How to Optimize Dark Posts

-- Facebook Optimization: In order to help Facebook optimize your ad, choose the metric that defines your success.
-9 times out of 10, you’ll choose conversion or purchase.
-However, in some cases, you’ll simply want traffic for your content.
-In that case, you’ll optimize for link clicks or landing page views.
+- Facebook Optimization: To help Facebook optimize your ad, choose the metric that defines your success.
+Nine times out of 10, you’ll choose conversion or purchase.
+In some cases, however, you’ll simply want traffic for your content.
+In that case, you can optimize for link clicks or landing page views.

-- All Tests As Dark Posts: In order to test faster, make all of your tests as dark posts and then launch them across multiple ad sets.
-This will help scale your efforts and you can learn faster what works and what doesn’t.
+- All Tests As Dark Posts: In order to test faster, make all of your tests dark posts and launch them across multiple ad sets.
+This will help scale your efforts, so you can learn what works and what doesn’t more quickly.

 Downsides of Turning to the Dark Side?

-Like any internal struggle between the light and dark side of the force, there are some downsides for turning.
+Like any internal struggle between the light and dark sides of the Force, there are some downsides for turning.

-However, you can edit the original post you first created–but editing that ad will create a new post ID, so you’ll lose all of your social proof.
+You can still edit the original post you created, but editing that ad will create a new post ID, so you’ll lose all of your social proof.
 In other words, it’s basically like creating a new ad at that point, and you’ll still have to boost the new post ID across all of your ad sets.

-The reason this will affect tracking is because if you have a utm for “utm_campaign,” that utm will stay with you as you dark post.
-So, if you want to launch this ad in a new campaign, the utm you created will follow with you as you promote it–so via your crm, it will show all leads from that one campaign.
+This affects tracking because, for example, if you have a UTM for “utm_campaign,” that UTM will stay with you as you dark post.
+So if you want to launch this ad in a new campaign, the UTM you created will follow with you as you promote it–and it will show all leads as coming from that one campaign in your CRM.

 To eliminate this, you’ll want to utilize Facebook’s “URL Parameters” option at the ad level for each ad post you create.

-By using their URL Parameter tool, as you change campaigns or ad sets, you can update your utm parameters accordingly for more accurate tracking.
+By using their URL Parameter tool, you can update your UTM parameters for more accurate tracking as you change campaigns or ad sets.

-With social proof being a key part of Facebook’s success in advertising, implementing dark posting will help with your overall Facebook performance.
+Implementing dark posting will help with your social proof and overall Facebook ad performance.

-It will also help with overall efficiency when creating these posts as dark posting is a huge time saver when making the same ad over and over for multiple ad sets.
+It will also help you be more efficient, as dark posting is a huge time saver when making the same ad over and over for multiple sets.